Shreeya-R/exploratory-data-analysis---customer-loans-in-finance/README.md

 4. What is the possible loss?
 5. What are the possible indicators of loss?

-The above questions have been explored, answered and visualised in the [analysis_visualisation.ipynb](https://github.com/shhrreeyyaa/exploratory-data-analysis---customer-loans-in-finance/blob/main/analysis_visualisation.ipynb) notebook.
+The above questions have been explored, answered and visualised in the [analysis_visualisation.ipynb](https://github.com/Shreeya-R/exploratory-data-analysis---customer-loans-in-finance/blob/6488d21a46412a42aba677cf7a0348b06a2f8e29/Notebooks%20for%20Explanations/analysis_visualisation.ipynb) notebook.

-# EDA on Customer Loans in Finance
-Very short description here.

-## Contents
-1. The Project
-2. Installation Instructions
-3. Usage Instructions
-4. File Structure of the Project
-5. License Information

-## 1. The Project
-### Description
-- Aim & purpose of this project
-- A rough outline of the class RDSDatabaseConnector

-### What I've Learned
-1. How to filter columns with missing values
-- Median as missing value: when variable is numerical & skewed
-- Mean as missing value: when variable is numerical & not skewed
-- Mode as missing value: when variable is numerical or categorical?
 2. Practically applying the knowledge
 - funded_amount: impute the median for missing values due to histogram & qqplot indicating skewness to the right.
 - int_rate: impute the median for missing values due to histogram & qqplot indicating skewness to the right.